helixbass/animejs-hooks/README.md

 <img src="http://anime-js.com/v2/documentation/assets/img/documentation/prop-parameters.gif" width="332" />

-Defines duration, delay and easing for each property animations.
+Defines duration, delay and easing for each property animations.<br>
 Can be set globally, or individually to each properties:

 | Names | Defaults | Types | Info